Unleash/unleash/website/docs/advanced/feature-toggle-variants.md

 #### Overrides

 :::note
-Overrides are intended to be used for one-off exceptions and during development and may not be suitable for other use cases.
+Overrides are intended to be used for one-off cases and during development and may not be suitable for other use cases.
 :::

 The weighting system automatically assigns users to a specific group for you.
 If you want to make sure that a specific user or group of users receives a certain variant, though, you can use the override functionality to achieve that.